 About John Michael Hayes

 Dr. Hayes has always been active in pursuing advanced clinical training.
 He completed a two-year program at the Washington Gestalt Therapy Institute (1979-1981), did two years of training at the C.G Jung Institute of New York (1994-1996), completed the Advanced Psychotherapy Training Program at the Washington School of Psychiatry (1998-2001), and graduated from the five-year program at the Washington Psychoanalytic Institute (2004-2009).
+He is now an advanced analyst-in-training at the Jungian Psychoanalytic Association in New York City.

 For more than thirty years Dr. Hayes has been frequently invited to lecture and present training workshops for psychologists and other mental health professionals.
 Many of these presentations are listed on this webpage.